 Chimney cleaning is the process of removing soot, debris, and other blockages from the inside of a chimney.
 Over time, soot and creosote build up inside the chimney, which can create a fire hazard and reduce the efficiency of the chimney.
-A chimney cleaning involves a professional chimney sweep using specialized tools to clean the chimney from the inside, removing the built-up debris and ensuring that the chimney is safe to use.
-This process involves using a brush and a vacuum to remove the debris, as well as providing a basic level 1 inspection of the chimney for any cracks or damage that may need to be repaired.
-It is recommended to have a chimney cleaning done at least once a year to ensure the safety and efficiency of your chimney.
+A chimney cleaning involves a professional chimney sweep using specialized tools to clean the chimney from the inside, removing the built-up debris while protecting the home from any escaping dust or soot.
+This process also involves a NFPA level 1 inspection of the chimney and hearth system.
+It is recommended to have a chimney cleaning and level 1 inspection done at least once a year to ensure the safety and efficiency of your hearth system.
+All of our chimney cleanings automatically include a NFPA level 1 inspection at no additional cost to the client.

-A level 2 chimney inspection is a more in-depth evaluation of a chimney's condition than a basic level 1 inspection.
+A NFPA level 2 chimney inspection is a more in-depth evaluation of a chimney's condition than a NFPA level 1 inspection.
 It is required before changing any major part of a system; this could include adding an insert, installing gas logs, changing out a fireplace, or other situations.
-A level 2 inspection is also recommended when a property is being sold or transferred to a new owner.
+A level 2 inspection is also recommended when a property is being sold or transferred to a new owner or if there is a known issue or damage to the system.
+We highly recommend that all new clients who have never had their system inspected should have a level 2 inspection performed to ensure that their hearth system is up to industry standard and in the safest condition before use.
+We cannot endorse the usage of your hearth system without a current & proper level 2 inspection completed by a CSIA certified chimney sweep.

 During a level 2 inspection, a certified chimney sweep will perform a visual and physical inspection of all accessible portions of the chimney, including the interior and exterior of the chimney, the chimney flue, and the chimney crown.
 The inspection also includes the use of a camera to inspect the interior of the chimney flue.

 The chimney sweep will look for any signs of damage, such as cracks, deteriorating masonry, or missing mortar joints.
+They will ensure that all standards & safety codes are met, such as clearances to combustibles, proper masonry thickness, and appropriate venting.
 They will also check for any blockages, such as debris or animal nests, and ensure that the chimney is properly lined and ventilated.

-After the inspection is complete, the chimney sweep will provide a report detailing the condition of the chimney, any recommended repairs or maintenance, and whether the chimney is safe for use.
-If any issues are found, it is important to address them promptly to avoid potential safety hazards or further damage to the chimney.
+After the inspection is complete, the chimney sweep will provide a report detailing the condition of the hearth system, any recommended repairs or maintenance, and whether the chimney is safe for use.
+If any issues are found, it is important to address them promptly to avoid potential safety hazards or further damage to the hearth system or home.

 Chimney leak detection is the process of identifying and locating any water leaks in a chimney system.
 A leaky chimney can cause significant damage to the structure of the chimney, as well as to the home or building it is attached to.
 When water leaks into a chimney, it can cause deterioration of the masonry, rust on metal components, and mold or mildew growth.
-A professional chimney sweep can perform a visual inspection of the chimney, as well as use specialized equipment such as moisture meters and infrared cameras to identify the source of the leak.
+A professional chimney sweep can perform a visual inspection of the chimney, as well as use specialized equipment such as moisture meters or camera equipment to identify the source of the leak.
 Once the source of the leak is identified, the chimney sweep can recommend the appropriate repair to prevent further water damage.
+The best way to fully diagnose a leak issue is with a level 2 inspection.

+Did you know that a standard brick can hold 1 1/2 cups of water?
+Having your chimney properly waterproofed can help to protect this water from infiltrating and damaging your hearth system or home.
 Chimney waterproofing is the process of applying a water repellent sealant to the exterior of the chimney.
-The sealant creates a barrier that prevents water from penetrating the masonry, which can help to prevent damage caused by water infiltration.
-Chimney waterproofing is typically recommended for chimneys that are exposed to significant amounts of moisture, such as those located in areas with high rainfall or near bodies of water.
-Waterproofing can also help to extend the lifespan of the chimney by protecting it from the damaging effects of water.
-A professional chimney sweep can apply a waterproofing sealant to the chimney, which should be reapplied every few years to ensure continued protection.
+The sealant creates a barrier that prevents water from penetrating the masonry, but still allows water to expel from the masonry.
+Waterproofing can greatly extend the lifespan of the chimney by protecting it from the damaging effects of water.
+A professional chimney sweep can properly prepare and apply a waterproofing sealant to the chimney, which should be reapplied every 5 years to ensure continued protection.

 Chimney relining is the process of installing a new liner inside an existing chimney.
 The liner is designed to protect the chimney from the corrosive byproducts of combustion, as well as to provide proper ventilation and draft to the fireplace or stove.
 Over time, chimney liners can become damaged or deteriorated, which can compromise the safety and efficiency of the chimney.

-During a chimney relining, a professional chimney sweep will first inspect the chimney to determine the condition of the existing liner.
-If the liner is damaged or deteriorated, the sweep will then recommend the appropriate type of liner based on the size and shape of the chimney, as well as the type of fuel being burned.
-The most common types of chimney liners are stainless steel, aluminum, and clay tiles.
+Before a chimney relining, a professional chimney sweep will conduct a NFPA level 2 inspection.
+If the existing liner is damaged or deteriorated, the sweep will then recommend the appropriate type of liner based on the size of the hearth system, as well as the type of appliance and fuel being burned.

 Once the appropriate liner has been selected, the chimney sweep will install the liner inside the existing chimney.
 The installation process will vary depending on the type of liner being installed, but typically involves attaching the liner to the top of the chimney and then lowering it down into place.
 The liner is then secured in place and connected to the appliance or stove.

-Chimney relining is important for ensuring the safety and efficiency of a chimney system.
-A damaged or deteriorated liner can cause a buildup of dangerous gases, such as carbon monoxide, as well as increase the risk of a chimney fire.
-By installing a new liner, the chimney can be properly ventilated and protected from the damaging effects of combustion byproducts.
+Chimney relining is important for ensuring the safety and protection of the home.
+A damaged or deteriorated liner can allow combustion gases, such as carbon monoxide, to leak into the home as well as increase the risk of a chimney or house fire.
+By installing a new flue liner, along with proper use and maintenance, these potential hazards can be prevented for your peace of mind.

-A fireplace rip and replace is a process of completely removing an old fireplace and replacing it with a new one.
-This process may be necessary if the old fireplace is damaged beyond repair or if the homeowner wishes to upgrade to a newer, more efficient fireplace.
+A fireplace removal and replacement is the process of removing an outdated or hazardous fireplace system and replacing it with a new system.
+This process may be necessary if the old fireplace is damaged beyond repair, has outlived its lifespan, or if the homeowner wishes to upgrade to a different type of or more efficient fireplace.

 The process typically involves the following steps: